-The Paulists arrived on the West Side of New York City in 1858.
+West Side of New York City in 1858.
 In 1895 they moved into San Francisco's Chinatown and into the fringes of Chicago's Loop in 1904.
 They're still there.
 Times change.
 Neighborhoods change.
 Sometimes they go up.
-Sometimes they go down --but through it all the Paulist long as there people to be served the Paulist will be there.
+Sometimes they go down ---but through it all the Paulist stays.
+As long as there are people to be served the Paulist will be there.
 The Paulist may be in the same old place but he constantly does new things.
 That's one of the characteristics of the Paulist order: using their own individual talents in new ways to meet the needs of a fast-changing world in the colleges . . . in communications . . . in the ghettos.
+The burgers are bigger at 501 DIXIEWAY NORTH, SOUTH BEND

 If you have given some thought to becoming a Priest, write for an illustrated brochure and a copy of our recent Renewal Chapter Guidelines.
-Write to: PAGE 3

-Vocation Director Paulist Fathers Room 200 415 West 59th Street New York, N.Y.
+Write to: Vocation Director Paulist Fathers Room 200 415 West 59th Street New York, N.Y.
 10019 FRIDAY, OCTOBER 24, 1969